fkb56/DafnckMachine---AGF-2.0/01_AI-RUN/06_PRD_Generation.md

 ## Next Steps

-### Saving Your Output
+### Saving Your Output (Two-Phase Process)

-Once this PRD generation is complete:

-1. Ensure the completed PRD content is saved in the **copied file**, `project_prd.md`, located in the project's root directory (or designated output location).
+**Phase A: Saving Individual Edited Sections**
+1. Ensure that all your detailed work and elaborations for each PRD section are saved within their respective files in the **root `PRD/` directory** (e.g., `PRD/00_metadata_and_preamble.md`, `PRD/01_ai_agent_onboarding_protocol.md`, etc.).
-2. Confirm the original template file (`01_AI-RUN/Template/PRD_template.md`) remains unmodified.
+2. Confirm the original template files within `01_AI-RUN/Template/PRD/` remain unmodified.
+The files in the root `PRD/` directory are now the "master" editable versions of each section.

+**Phase B: Assembling the Consolidated `project_prd.md`**
+1. Once all individual section files in the root `PRD/` directory are complete and internally validated by you:
+    a.
+Read the `PRD/README.md` (which should be a copy of `01_AI-RUN/Template/PRD/README.md`) to determine the correct order of the sections.
+    b.
+Sequentially read the content of each elaborated section file from the root `PRD/` directory (e.g., `PRD/00_metadata_and_preamble.md`, then `PRD/01_ai_agent_onboarding_protocol.md`, and so on).
+    c.
+Concatenate (append) the content of these files, in the correct order, into a **single, new file** named `project_prd.md` located at the **project root**.
+    d.
+Ensure this consolidated `project_prd.md` is well-formatted and readable.
-3. This comprehensive `project_prd.md` will guide all subsequent development activities.
+2. This comprehensive `project_prd.md` will then guide all subsequent development activities.
+The individual files in the root `PRD/` directory serve as the deconstructed, editable source for this consolidated document.

 ### Moving to Technical Specifications & Documentation

 To proceed with updating the technical specifications and documentation: